talineshawwaa/DatabasesGroupProjectFinal/README.md

 ## Acknowledgement & Sources
-[Nike España](https://nike.es) provided a reliable data source for our web scraping component [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) made web scraping easier with Python
+[Nike España](https://nike.es) provided a reliable data source for our web scraping component

+[Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) made web scraping easier with Python, BeautifulSoup is used for non-dynamic data

+[Selenium](https://selenium-python.readthedocs.io/) used for dynamic data, such as sneaker sizes